thin-edge/thin-edge.io/docs/src/tutorials/software-management.md

 curl -LJO https://github.com/thin-edge/thin-edge.io/releases/download/0.2.4/tedge_agent_0.2.4_amd64.deb
 ```

-Now, we have downloaded the package we can proceed to installation.
-First we will install cli tool `tedge`.
+Now the packages are downloaded, proceed to installation.
 > Note: Some OSes may require you to use `sudo` to install packages and therefore all following commands may need `sudo`.

-To install tedge_apt_plugin and tedge_agent on thin-edge device do:
+To install `tedge_apt_plugin` and `tedge_agent` on thin-edge device do:

 ```shell
 dpkg -i tedge_apt_plugin_<version>_<arch>.deb